AhmedMoustafaa/Vehicle-Design-Compendium/README.md

-# Fixed-Wing UAV Design Compendium
+# Vehicle Design Compendium

-Welcome to the Fixed-Wing UAV Design Compendium!
+Welcome to the Vehicle Design Compendium!

 This repository serves as a curated collection of references, tutorials, notes, and practical resources dedicated to the comprehensive design of fixed-wing Unmanned Aerial Vehicles (UAVs).
 Whether you're a student, hobbyist, or professional, this compendium aims to provide a structured pathway to understanding and applying the principles of UAV design.